Could you tell me more about Choice schools?

 Your role as a parent volunteer consists of providing support to the teachers so they may better educate our children.
 The teachers provide guidance for what they would like each volunteer to do.
 Volunteer duties may consist of activities such as clerical duties (copying, correcting), leading a small math or reading group, or working one-on-one with children.
 Managing a multi-age classroom and many parent volunteers requires an incredible amount of organization and patience from our teachers so we are always cognizant of our teachers’ needs and wishes.

 What should my family expect as far as a time commitment to Explorer?

-Our school is able to do many enrichment activities because of the requirement of parent volunteer hours.
-We take this commitment very seriously.
+Our school is able to do many enrichment activities because of parent volunteer hours.

-An average of two hours per week is expected per family.
-Families with more than one child in the school are asked to contribute more so that the teacher still has the necessary adult support.
+An average of two hours per week is typical per family.
+Families with more than one child in the school are encouraged to contribute more so that the teacher still has the necessary adult support.

 - Direct classroom support

 - Field trip transportation and chaperoning